lawrenceccheung/exawind-benchmarks/amr-wind/atmospheric_boundary_layer/convective_abl_nrel5mw/README.md

 python ppengine.py postpro_windspectra.yaml
 ```
 Details of the 2D wavenumber computation can be found in the [documentation](https://github.com/Exawind/amr-wind-frontend/tree/main/postproengine/doc) for the post-processing engine.
-The [ABL_wavenumber_spectra.ipynb](postprocessing/ABL_wavenumber_spectra.ipynb) Jupyter notebook plots the energy, horizontal, and vertical 2D wavenumber spectra and are reported below at the bottom-tip and hub-height locations of the NREL5MW:
+The [ABL_wavenumber_spectra.ipynb](postprocessing/ABL_wavenumber_spectra.ipynb) Jupyter notebook plots the energy, horizontal, and vertical 2D wavenumber spectra, which are reported below at the bottom-tip and hub-height locations of the NREL5MW:

 ![wavenumber_spectra](postprocessing/figures/ABL_wavenumber_spectra.png)